Film industry: Economics

 The profitability of a film studio is crucially dependent on picking the right film projects and involving the right management and creative teams (cast, direction, visual design, score, photography, costume, set design, editing, and many additional specialties), but it also depends heavily on choosing the right scale and approach to film promotion, control over receipts through technologies such as digital rights management (DRM), sophisticated accounting practices, and management of ancillary revenue streams; in the extreme, for a major media franchise centered on film, the film might itself be only one large component of many large contributions to total franchise revenue.

-The film industry is a brutally competitive winner-take-all market driven by wildly fluctuating "nonlinear processes".
-Box office revenue is highly concentrated in a small number of very successful films, and film industry market share is also highly concentrated in the film studios lucky enough to make such films.
-But the market is "extremely volatile" and it is impossible to predict in advance who will become the market winner at any given moment "or how long their domination will last".
-The dominant films and film studios "change places dramatically and often".
+The film industry is a winner-take-all market shaped by highly volatile, nonlinear dynamics: box office revenue and market share are both among a small number of successful films and the studios that produce them.
+Which films or studios will dominate at any given time is difficult to predict, and market leaders "change places dramatically and often".